glisak/Rhetos-wiki/Filters-and-other-read-methods.md

     query.ToSimple().ToList().Dump(); // Load and print the books.
     ```

-Run the code snippet above to see the SQL query that will be executed on the database when filtering the data.
+Run the code snippet above to **review the SQL query** that will be executed on the database when filtering the data.
 If you are testing the filter with REST web API, run SQL Server Profiler, to check the executed SQL query.

 ### ItemFilter with related data and subquery